 Actor, film director, and producer Jack Nicholson is so good at what he does, that he’s been nominated for 12 Academy Awards, and he’s even won two of them.
 He’s a big voice in Hollywood, so when he says something — people listen.
 “My point of view, while extremely cogent, is unpopular… That the repressive nature of the legalities vis-a-vis drugs are destroying the legal system and corrupting the police system.”
 Cogent may be an understatement, the man can speak, but what the movement lacks in numbers, guys like Nicholson make up for in words.

 While some may be surprised at the fact that American sweetheart and actress Jennifer Aniston smokes bud, she’s admitted her love for it on several occasions.
 While she was with actor Brad Pitt, they apparently smoked all the time.
 Now she will “Enjoy it once in a while — There is nothing wrong with that.”
-She’s been caught by the paparazzi before, smoking in private — we’re sure she’d enjoy the legalization.
+She’s been caught by the paparazzi before, smoking in private — we’re sure she’d enjoy complete legalization.

-Retired professional wrestler turned tv show host Jesse Ventura has dabbled in so many different things in his 58 years, no wonder he looks like a wreck now.
-He’s known to express his support for medical marijuana, but is even more adamant about his support for the complete legalization of the drug.
+Retired professional wrestler turned tv show host Jesse Ventura has dabbled in so many different things in his years, no wonder he looks like a wreck now.
+He’s known to express his support for national medical marijuana but is even more adamant about his support for the complete legalization of the drug.
 His mother lived through Prohibition, so he took some pointers from her and believes that:

 “The war on drugs is a failure for the same reasons Prohibition was a failure… Just imagine if we could find some way for addicts to get their drugs cheaply, safely, and legally.
 The bottom would drop out of the illegal drug market.
 We’d see a huge drop in organized and violent crime.”

 Award-winning actor Johnny Depp has quite an interesting take on drugs, especially marijuana.
 He was known to take quite a few drugs in his day — so he speaks from experience.
 In fact, he’s stated that he wants his kids to get drugs from him if they’re going to try them, instead of some other dealer.
-He’s been criticized for the statements, but he holds strong and maintains his support for legalization.
+He’s been criticized for the statements, but he holds strong and maintains his support for complete legalization.

 Joycelyn Elders, M.D.

 Dr. Joycelyn Elders, 15th Surgeon General of the United States, went on to become a professor of pediatrics after she was fired by former President Clinton for her radical views.
 And by “radical” views, we mean the support of condom distribution in schools, abortion rights and suggesting the legalization of drugs to reduce the crime rate.
-She’s on the advisory board for the MPP and supports them “because it is a professional organization attempting to change our destructive marijuana laws.”
+She was on the advisory board for the MPP and supports them “because it is a professional organization attempting to change our destructive marijuana laws.”

 Actress Kirsten Dunst, who gained international fame with her role in Spiderman as Mary Jane Watson, is known for her views on weed.
-Not only does she like the drug, but she believes that “America’s view on weed is ridiculous” and that it would make the world “a better place” should weed be legalized.
+Not only does she like the drug, but she believes that “America’s view on weed is ridiculous” and that it would make the world “a better place” should weed be legalized everywhere.

 Michael Bloomberg, current Mayor of New York City, has smoked weed before — and “enjoyed it.”
 Back in April 2002 he was featured in an ad that some campaigners had started circulating in protest to Bloomberg arresting pot-smokers.
 He wasn’t thrilled that they were using his name and words, but it still stands that he’s fond of the drug.
 We think he’s in denial for political reasons.

-Another award-winning actor in support of legalization, Morgan Freeman still smokes to this day at the ripe age of 72.
+Another award-winning actor in support of national legalization, Morgan Freeman still smokes to this day at the ripe age of 83.
 In an interview with the UK newspaper The Guardian, the legendary actor told reporters he had given up his use of hard drugs, but that he would never quit his relationship with Mary Jane.
 In fact, he referred to marijuana as “God’s own weed.”

 Sir Richard Branson, British industrialist and chairman of Virgin Group, has a net worth of over 2.5 Billion dollars to go with his douchey attitude — but in all fairness, he’s a good douche.
 He’s one of the world’s richest people, but he spends his money in aggressive, forward-thinking ways.
 Just look at Virgin Galactic.
-Staying true to his out-of-the-box thinking, Branson supports the legalization of marijuana — and said he would even sell it in Virgin stores if it were openly available.
+Staying true to his out-of-the-box thinking, Branson supports the national legalization of marijuana — and said he would even sell it in Virgin stores if it were openly available.

 Stephen King, writer of contemporary horror and suspense, is all for legalization.
 Instead of avoiding the topic, as many celebrities and politicians do, he embraces it.
 He thinks that “marijuana should not only be legal [but that] it should be a cottage industry.
 It would be wonderful for the state of Maine.
 There’s some pretty good homegrown dope.”
 If weed were legalized, he also believes that it would be even better, due to the use of commercial fertilizers and greenhouses.